gonzalober/cv/README.md

 I worked on different full stack projects with emphasis on Javascript, Ruby, TDD, integration tests, pair programming and CI/CD with Travis.
 Some of the projects I worked on were:
 - CatchMe app: a web application that allows you to race with your friends remotely.
 The backend is done with Node.js, frontend with React, they communicate with a graphql API, database with PostgreSQL and to get the coordinates it uses the web navigator geolocation API(Javascript).
-Frontend repo [here](https://github.com/gonzalober/catchme-web), backend repo [here](https://github.com/kiriarf/catchme-server)
+Frontend repo [here](https://github.com/gonzalober/catchme-web), backend repo [here](https://github.com/kiriarf/catchme-server).
-- Acebook App: Frontend repo [here](https://github.com/charlie-galb/acebook-team-lifesavers-frontend), backend repo [here](https://github.com/gonzalober/acebook-team-life-savers)
+- Acebook App: a web application where the user can send public messages to friends that they and its friends can see and comment and/or like on their messages.The backend is built in Ruby on Rails, frontend with React Native, API interface ActiveRecord, database with PostgreSQL.
+Frontend repo [here](https://github.com/charlie-galb/acebook-team-lifesavers-frontend), backend repo [here](https://github.com/gonzalober/acebook-team-life-savers).

 #### January 2019 – July 2020 Dyer Baade & Company (formerly Soprano Consulting), London Senior Financial Analyst